Ermias43/airbnb-clone-project/README.md

 - [x] A Review is written by a User for a Property.

 - [x] A Payment is made for one Booking.

+## Feature Breakdown

+### User Management
+This feature allows users to register, log in, and manage their profiles securely.
+It supports different user roles such as guests and hosts, enabling personalized access and actions based on the role.

+### Property Management
+Hosts can list and manage their properties through this feature.
+It allows adding property details, updating availability, and maintaining property information, making it easy for guests to browse and select accommodations.

+### Booking System
+The booking system enables guests to book properties for specific dates.
+It handles availability checks, booking confirmation, and stores booking history, providing a seamless reservation experience for users.